wimverstuyf/eenvoudigfactureren-tools/README.md

 The paths can use the variable {yyyy}, {mm} and {dd} to set the current date.

-You can optionally filter the documents by date (from and until) and wether a tag has been set for the document.
+You can optionally filter the documents by date (from and until) and whether a tag has been set for the document.
 The tag is mainly used to filter invoices that have not yet been sent to the accountant (tag: not:accountant).
 For dates you can use the wildcards: MONTH, PREVMONTH, NEXTMONTH, QUARTER, PREVQUARTER, NEXTQUARTER, YEAR, PREVYEAR, NEXTYEAR

 For invoices you can perform the "mark as sent to accountant" action.
 This will set the invoices as sent to the accountant.
 In combination with "tag: not:accountant" this will enable you to only download the invoice once.